Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/ParseResult"

-Re-exports all named exports from the "@effect/schema/ParseResult" module as "ParseResult".
+Re-exports all named exports from the "@effect/schema/ParseResult" module as `ParseResult`.

 **Signature**